Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The Cardinals pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Cardinals' 4.34 team ERA ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.44 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to give up 17 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Cardinals pitchers combine to rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- Flaherty makes the start for the Cardinals, his fourth of the season.
-He is 1-1 with a 1.76 ERA and 13 strikeouts through 15 1/3 innings pitched.
+- Montgomery gets the start for the Cardinals, his fourth of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw 5 1/3 innings against the Colorado Rockies, giving up one earned run while surrendering five hits.
+- In his most recent outing on Thursday against the Pittsburgh Pirates, the lefty tossed 6 1/3 innings, giving up two earned runs while surrendering six hits.

-- In three games this season, the 27-year-old has a 1.76 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .184 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.